-- Please attach personal statement, social adversity statement, JPEG image of yourself, and biography, as well as third party confirmation and verification of application.
+- Please attach the personal statement, social adversity statement, JPEG image of yourself, and biography, as well as third-party confirmation and verification of application.

-Please note applicants from outside of Canada must provide their name exactly as its spelled out on their government issued identification in order for Sher Vancouver to send a Western Union money transfer.
-Please confirm your name as its on your identification.
+Please note applicants from outside of Canada must provide their name exactly as it spelt out on their government-issued identification in order for Sher Vancouver to send a Western Union money transfer.
+Please confirm your name as it’s on your identification.

-Applicants from within Canada just need to provide a valid email to accept an interac email transfer.
+Applicants from within Canada just need to provide a valid email to accept an email transfer.